 Figure 7.
 Hypothetical solar+storage hybrid capturing solar energy above interconnection rights with battery

 Arbitrage: Shifting energy can also increase the value of the energy that the hybrid sells to the grid.
 This is known as arbitrage, or a type of shifting that occurs when a resource stores energy when it is inexpensive and sells it for a profit in later hours.
 This doesn’t necessarily happen exclusively with energy generated on site.
 Batteries are already allowed to engage in price arbitrage in the MISO market, charging from the grid for later dispatch.
 Hybrid resources with a battery component can also actively engage is price arbitrage, both from energy generated on site or from the grid, increasing the value of the energy it sells.

 Capacity: Shifting energy could increase the capacity value of hybrid resources by making them available in more hours of the day and flexible enough to generate in critical hours when load is highest.
 Earning a higher capacity accreditation—the rating of a resource based on its ability to provide energy during critical hours—can increase the revenue of the hybrid resource.
 It also gives grid operators another tool to maintain and manage grid reliability.

-Figure 8: Shifting MISO peak load and risk of lost load under an increasingly renewable resource mix, as projected by MISO’s Renewable Impact Integration Analysis
+Figure 8: Shifting MISO peak load and risk of lost load under an increasingly renewable resource mix, as projected by MISO’s Renewable Integration Impact Assessment

 MISO needs to plan for the grid to have enough capacity to meet expected demand in these critical hours.
 In a high renewable system, storage components of hybrids could be used to shift generated energy to the hours that most need it (to meet the demand at those times), bringing added reliability value to the grid and revenue to the project.
 For example, a paired battery could shift production into the high-risk hours projected by MISO’s Renewable Impact Integration Analysis.